jundalisay/sp/content/en/research/hume/treatise/book-1/part-4/section-01b.md

 Their forces were at first equal.
 They still continue to be equal as long as either of them subsists.
 None of them loses any force in the contest, without taking as much from its antagonist.
-* [ Translator's note: In data science, this doubt is called the bias that takes shelter in each neuron of a neural network in order to prevent some kinds of data from being processed further.
-The bias declines or changes depending on factors such as the learning rate. ]

 It is happy that nature:

-breaks the force of all skeptical arguments in time, and keeps skeptical arguments from having any considerable influence on the understanding.
+- breaks the force of all skeptical arguments in time, and
+- keeps skeptical arguments from having any considerable influence on the understanding.

 Skeptical arguments never self-destruct.

-If nature did not break them, they would have: subverted all conviction, and totally destroyed human reason.
+If nature did not break them, they would have:
+- subverted all conviction, and
+- totally destroyed human reason.